aristanetworks/goarista/cmd/gnmireverse_client/README.md

    no shutdown
 ```

-* The username and password authenticates with the gNMI server.
-* The client is connecting to the gNMI server locally on `127.0.0.1:6030` in the `mgmt` VRF.
+* The target by default is the Unix domain socket gNMI server which does not require authentication.
 * The client is connecting through the `mgmt` VRF to the gNMIReverse server listening on `1.2.3.4:6000`.
 * Interface counters sampled every 30 seconds are streamed to the collector.
 * Changes as they happen to network-instances config and state are streamed to the collector.